Overall Score 4.9 Represents average audio ecosystem compatibility score.

 The Beam falls into the mid-range price category, however, it doesn't offer dedicated rear speakers, making it less accurate for those seeking detailed surround sound meaning additional costs for subwoofers and rear speakers are considered

 Sonos Beam Gen 2 has a width of 651mm.
-The width indicates the horizontal measurement of a device, soundbars are sometimes designed to fit the width of TVs or get close.
-Sonos Beam Gen 2 has a height of 69mm.
+The width indicates the horizontal measurement of a device, soundbars are sometimes designed to match the width of TVs or get close.
+The Sonos Beam Gen 2 has a height of 69mm.

-The height represents the vertical measurement of a device, soundbars are mostly designed as thin as possible to beautifully complement a space.
-The Sonos Beam Gen 2 weighs 2,880g.
-We take in account a lower weight better because lighter soundbars are easier to shift around the space.
+The height represents the vertical dimension of a soundbar, soundbars are often designed as thin as it can be to beautifully complement a space.
+Sonos Beam Gen 2 weighs 2,880g.
+We prefer a lower weight better because lighter soundbars are easier to carry around the space.

-Lighter home appliances are advantageous, as it makes transportation easier, even say for many other kinds of products.
-The quantity of three-dimensional space taken up by the product's body or, in simpler terms, the space the product fills.
-Sonos Beam Gen 2 occupies 4,491.9cm³, it is a good thing to know the space that the soundbar occupies to confirm that it would easily fit in the space available .
-The depth of Sonos Beam Gen 2 is 100mm, to know the thickness of a device you divide its space occupied by the surface area(length by width) When it comes to surround sound channels, you'll come across figures in such formats as X.X two-digit, or X.X.X three-digit the first number represents the sum of main speakers, the second number represents the sum of subwoofers, and the third number if available defines the sum of “height” speakers.
+A lower weight is also an advantage for home appliances, as it makes transportation easier, and for many other types of products.
+Volume is the quantity of three-dimensional space taken up by the product's chassis or, to keep it simple, the space the product occupies.
+Sonos Beam Gen 2 occupies 4,491.9cm³, it is a good thing to know the space that a soundbar occupies just so as to ensure that it will fit with ease into the space available .
+The depth of Sonos Beam Gen 2 is 100mm, to know the thickness of a device you divide its volume by the soundbar's surface area(length by width) When it comes to surround sound channels, you'll come across numbers in such formats as X.X two-digit, or X.X.X three-digit the first number shows the sum of main speakers, the second number represents the total of subwoofers, and the third number if available defines the number of “height” speakers.

-NOTE: "Height" speakers are most times placed on the ceiling of the space containing the soundbar, but they may also just be upward-facing speakers inside the soundbar itself.
+NOTE: "Height" speakers are usually placed on the ceiling of the room containing the soundbar, but they may also just be upward-firing speakers within the soundbar.

 Wi-Fi is a wireless networking technology that allows devices such as computers, and mobile devices .i.e smartphones and wearables to connect and interact with other devices on the internet, the Sonos Beam Gen 2 can connect to Wi-Fi.
 RJ-45 ports are used for Local Area Network (LAN) connections.
 With more ports, you can achieve increased bandwidth across a LAN, or connect to multiple networks.